Helbec-Tech/.github/profile/README.md

 ---

-🌟 Our Goals
+# 🌟 Our Goals

-1. Deliver 3 solid projects before the end of the year.
+1. Deliver 1 solid project each month.

 2. Gain real-world experience in teamwork and software development.